Year 6 2023 - 2024

 Exploring Guided Reading in the Primary Grades - KNILT

-This term, we will be reading, 'When We Were Warriors' by Emma Carroll in our whole class reading sessions.
+This term, we will be reading, 'The Happy Prince and Other Tales' by Oscar Wilde in our whole class reading sessions.

 Mastery Keys